Aliases for ADRA1D Gene

 GeneCards Summary for ADRA1D Gene

 ADRA1D (Adrenoceptor Alpha 1D) is a Protein Coding gene.
-Diseases associated with ADRA1D include impotence.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include alpha1-adrenergic receptor activity.
-An important paralog of this gene is HTR1F.
+Diseases associated with ADRA1D include Perianal Hematoma and Gastroparesis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and alpha1-adrenergic receptor activity.
+An important paralog of this gene is ADRA1B.